Death of Premier Duplessis.

 Since the 1970s, Quebec has operated under a two-party system that pits the pro-separation Parti Quebecois against the anti-separation (or “federalist“) Quebec Liberal Party.
 Both parties are essentially nationalist, yet Liberals believe Quebec’s interests can be addressed by working within the existing Canadian system, while separatists believe only independent nationhood can give Quebecers the fair deal they deserve.

 As the country’s second-biggest province, the politics of Quebec have large influence on the politics of Canada overall.
+Many of Canada’s recent prime ministers have come from Quebec, as have many other leading figures in Canadian government.
 Because Quebec separatism is considered a serious existential crisis to Canada’s survival as a country, the age-old question of “what does Quebec want?” is something that has been given a lot of attention by the Canadian political class over the years.
 Initiatives like enshrining French as an official language of Canada and providing subsidies for the Quebec welfare state represent significant efforts to quell separatist sentiment through conciliatory gestures, though they’ve also fostered resentment in other parts of the country, where Quebec outreach can be seen as simply “caving in” to French whining or extortion.